 Steps to TCC

 Students who are seniors in high school or have graduated from an accredited high school, have not previously attended college except for high school dual enrollment, and are seeking admission to TCC for the first time are considered "First Time in College" or FTIC.
-Follow these below steps to get started at TCC.
+Follow these steps below to get started at TCC.

-Apply for Admission
+Step 1: Apply for Admission

-Submit Residency Declaration
+Step 2: Submit Residency Declaration

-Apply for Financial Aid and Scholarships
+Step 3: Apply for Financial Aid